swiftype/swiftype-client-workshop/client-generation/README.md

 - Using `.swagger-codegen-ignore` to opt out of auto generating certain files

-Note: For the following language commands, point the `-o` option to the correct repository, rather than the local location it points to now.
-It is configured this way for now for demo purposes only.

 ### Ruby

 ```
 swagger-codegen generate -i ../api-spec.json -l ruby -o ruby/swiftype-app-search-ruby -t ruby/templates -c ruby/config.json
 ```

+Output can be found [here](ruby/swiftype-app-search-ruby)

+Note: For now, the `-o` points to this local location.
+In the future, we would point this to the ruby client repository.